 News and Upcoming Events

-We are looking for a lecturer to teach a course on gender, sexuality, and social media in Spring 2016.
+We are looking for lecturers to teach courses on gender, sexuality, and social media; and navigating race and gender in business in Spring 2016.
 Click here for more details!

 WGS Chair Wendy Cadge and project co-leader George Fitchett win a $4.5 million dollar grant to boost hospital chaplain research literacy.